 Boston has been a leader in education for more than 400 years.
-Drawing from its existing network of universities, learning companies, innovation economy, and technical talent, there are more than 130 education technology and learning-oriented startups in the Boston area.
+Building on the network of universities, learning and tech companies, and a big talent base, there are more than 130 education technology and learning-oriented startups in the Boston area.

-Former NewSchools Venture Fund (NSVF) partner Jordan Meranus recently launched Ellevation, focused on the needs of English Language Learners (ELL).
-Over this past year, the company has expanded to serve more than 100 district partners in 12 states and is growing most rapidly in Massachusetts.
+Former NewSchools Venture Fund (NSVF) partner Jordan Meranus launched Ellevation, focused on the needs of English Language Learners.
+Since its inception, the company has expanded to serve more than 260 district partners in 30 states educating over 460,000 English learners.

 EnCompass Education Solutions addresses the needs of families seeking information about autism, ADHD, learning disabilities, and other special needs with myEdGPS, a site to help families navigate through information and services for their children.